newsapps/tarbell-0.8/readme/docs/install.md

 	<h2>Connecting Tarbell to Google Spreadsheets</h2>
 	<p>In order to allow your Tarbell projects to communicate with your Google Spreadsheets, you'll need to download a <a href="https://developers.google.com/api-client-library/python/guide/aaa_client_secrets">client_secrets.json file</a> from Google.</p>
 	<p>First, log in to the <a href="https://code.google.com/apis/console/b/0/">Google API Developer Console</a> and either create a new project or, if one already exists, click on the API Access tab.</p>
 	<p>If you don't already have one, create an OAuth 2.0 client ID, and select Web Application as the type.
-Once the ID has been created, click Download JSON to save the client_secrets.json file to your local machine, and put the file in the base directory of your Tarbell installation.</p>
+Once the ID has been created, click Download JSON to save the client_secrets.json file to your local machine, and put the file in the root directory of your Tarbell installation.</p>
 </div>

 <div class="span4 offset1 aside">